bbc/psammead/packages/utilities/psammead-assets/README.md

 ## Core Icons SVGs

 Core icons is an object containing styled SVG icons from GEL Iconography Core.
-By default Core icons are sized to work well alongside text from the `GEL BodyCopy` typography group, but can be sized differently within the component they're being used if necessary.
+By default Core icons are sized to work well alongside text from the `GEL BodyCopy` typography group.

 ### Usage
 ```jsx